Nissan Ariya review

 The Ariya is an electric family SUV, similar in size to Nissan’s X-Trail, and based on the same EV-specific platform as the Renault Megane E-Tech hatchback.
 It’s the same technology that’ll eventually underpin the crossover SUV set to replace the Nissan Leaf, as well as the electric successor to the Nissan Micra supermini.
 Both are due to arrive by 2025.

-There is a sea of acclaimed electric family cars the Ariya must fend off, including the Hyundai Ioniq 5, Tesla Model Y, Volkswagen ID.4, Ford Mustang Mach-E, Skoda Enyaq iV, Kia EV6 and Toyota bZ4X.
-Though it’s worth noting that the Ariya has one of the highest starting prices of any of them: currently, just over £46,000.
+There is a sea of acclaimed electric family cars the Ariya must fend off, including the Hyundai Ioniq 5, Tesla Model Y, Volkswagen ID.4, Skoda Enyaq, Kia EV6 and Toyota bZ4X.
+There’s also the upcoming Ford Explorer, as well as more premium options like the BMW iX1 and Audi Q4 e-tron.

-Buyers get a choice of two battery sizes, front or e-4ORCE all-wheel drive and two trim levels: Advance or Evolve.
-Entry-level models get the smaller 63kWh battery which, according to Nissan, will allow the Ariya to cover 250 miles on a charge.
-Upgrading to the larger 87kWh battery increases the car’s range to 329 miles if you stick with front-wheel drive, while dual-motor e-4ORCE models will go 310 miles before the battery runs flat.
-There is a Performance edition Ariya still to come though, with close to 400bhp on tap.
+Nissan has revamped the Ariya lineup for 2023, although the choice of two battery sizes and front or e-4ORCE all-wheel drive remains the same.
+Entry-level models get a smaller 63kWh battery which, according to Nissan, will allow the Ariya to cover 250 miles on a charge.
+Upgrading to the larger 87kWh battery increases the car’s range to 329 miles if you stick with front-wheel drive, while dual-motor e-4ORCE models – available in 302bhp and 388bhp forms – will go 319 and 309 miles respectively before the battery runs flat.